CVanchieri/Portfolio/Post_DeforestationPredictionTrends.md

 ---

 ![Deforestation](/assets/images/DFTHeader.jpg) <br>
-## Making deforestation prediction trends with a random forest regressor model.
+## Using a randomforest regressor model to make deforestation predictions by country.

 ---